Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - Implement - if FL64.exe fails, then try FL.exe, and vice versa
 - Dynamic font
     - implemented, test at home and other machines
+- Cather for when FLP Folder needs to search through a lot of files, which would cause the app to freeze.

 ## **Other**